yanhan/powaur/README.md

 Currently, powaur supports:

+- Installing packages from the AUR with dependency resolution (v0.1.4)
+- Checking for outdated AUR packages and updating them (v0.1.4)
+- Showing a valid topological order for packages (v0.1.4)
 - Multithreaded downloading of packages from the AUR with dependency resolution
 - Searching for packages on the AUR
 - Querying local and sync databases for package information
-- Installing packages from the AUR (no dependency resolution)
 - Backing up your pacman local database
 - Colorized output (new in v0.1.3)